rickymoorhouse/blog/content/blog/2010/2010-12-18-treasure-island.md

 This afternoon we took the girls to the New Theatre Royal to watch Treasure Island, thanks to winning tickets in their twitter competition.

-The set was really impressive with so many different things to spot with Abi before the show started, and had a fantastic ship's bridge, which doubled as the tavern entrance.
+The set was really impressive with so many different things to spot before the show started, and had a fantastic ship's bridge, which doubled as the tavern entrance.

 The show started with the beating of a drum and a fiddle player on stage, then the musicians took over and it developed into a big opening number, a combination which returned several times throughout, making great use of rhythmic elements intertwining with music from the excellent musicians.